TrelisResearch/HELLO/README.md

 ### Test 1

-I asked the model to `Explain your special rule, while using the special rule.`
+I asked the model to `Explain the special rule.
+Use the special rule.`

 ### Test 2

-I asked the model to `Explain your special rule, without using the special rule.`
+I asked the model to `Explain the special rule and provide an example.`